Prague Airport Terminal 1

 If you are a smoker then the main coffee bar in the area between Arrivals and Departures is the Pilsner Bar called “Meeting Point” where you can smoke inside the bar.
 If this is full then back along in the arrivals area is the “Bar in the Sky” where again you can smoke inside.
 Immediately outside the terminal is the pick-up point for CEDAZ transfer vans and AAA Public Taxis.

 NOTE 1: From Prague airport, if using AAA taxi or CEDAZ you do not have to book in advance.
 You are also told the cost of the transfer BEFORE you take the trip.

 NOTE 2: Other options like private pickups are in the are in front of the short stay car park and bus options are in the second lane BEFORE the short stay car park.
-All options for travel to Prague are at the bottom of this page.

 The Prague Airport taxi services accept credit cards but, should you wish to change money, change as little as possible as the Travelex airport rate is quite low.
 The Prague airport changing offices are supported by the Czech Bank called CSOB.
 Remember that 2000Kc and 1000Kc notes are difficult for most people to change.
 Accept only 500Kc notes or less.
 There are ATM’s (cashpoints) next to the arrivals information desk.
 They accept Visa, Mastercard, Cirrus and EC.
 See my Czech ATM guide.
 These machines regularly give only 2000Kc and 1000Kc notes and there is no bank at Prague airport.